itsjavierdev/bakery-web-app/README.md

   │  ├─ table  //all table tags html components (th, tr, table) │  │  ├─ columns  //columns customize for the table (where go a single row and column data) │  │  └─ table, th, td
-  │  ├─ button-action.blade.php  //button responsive for the row data crud (has red, sky, green and orange) │  ├─ button.blade.php  //button simple with colors gray, blue, yellow, orange, red.
+  │  ├─ button-action.blade.php  //button responsive for the row data crud (has red, sky, green, gray and orange) │  ├─ button.blade.php  //button simple with colors gray, blue, yellow, orange, red.
-  │  ├─ button-rounded.blade.php  //button for icons with rounded ring on focus (has red, sky, green and orange) │  ├─ secondary-button.blade.php  //button simple white with outline │  ├─ dropdown-link.blade.php  //a single item for dropdown │  ├─ logo.blade.php  //app logo in a tag
+  │  ├─ button-rounded.blade.php  //button for icons with rounded ring on focus (has red, sky, gray, green and orange) │  ├─ secondary-button.blade.php  //button simple white with outline │  ├─ dropdown-link.blade.php  //a single item for dropdown │  ├─ logo.blade.php  //app logo in a tag